csutora/csutora/README.md

 I'm Marton,

 currently studying CS at BME, but I'm also interested in fields such as Bioengineering and Nuclear Physics, and you can find me in the [Effective Altruism](https://www.effectivealtruism.org/) community as well.
-Concerned by issues such as Global Warming, Malicious AI, and Biosecurity, I'm working towards maximising my impact in one of these cause areas.
+Concerned by AGI alignment and the general disregard of safety in the field by big corporations, I hope to have an impact in this area.
-Below I've listed my current software-related projects, and past knowledge, and at the bottom you can find some of my contact options.
+Below I've listed my current software-related projects, knowledge, and at the bottom you can find some of my contact options.
 Have a nice day!

 ![Profile views](https://gpvc.arturio.dev/csumpasd)  <img src="https://img.shields.io/github/followers/csumpasd?label=Follows" style=" float:left, margin-right:10px" />